-ClearType is disabled in Windows XP, and enabled in Windows Vista, 7, 8 and 8.1 by default.
-On different monitors, this has different effect on how clear or readable text on screen is.
+ClearType is disabled in Windows XP and enabled in Windows Vista, 7, 8, 8.1 and 10 by default.
+On different monitors, this has a different effect on how clear or readable text on the screen is.
 Generally, ClearType is more useful on LCD monitors.

-In Windows XP and Vista, you can turn font smoothing and ClearType on and off; in Windows 7, 8 and 8.1, you can also adjust font smoothing to your own requirements.
+In Windows XP and Vista, you can turn font smoothing and ClearType on and off; in Windows 7, 8/8.1 and 10, you can fine-tune font smoothing to your own requirements.

-Here is how Windows XP looks on my LCD monitor with Standard font smoothing, ClearType font smoothing and no font smoothing:
+Here is how Windows XP looks on an LCD monitor with Standard font smoothing, ClearType font smoothing, and no font smoothing.

 In Windows XP, right-click an empty area of Desktop and click Properties.

 In Windows Vista, right-click an empty area of Desktop and click Personalize.

 In Windows 7 and 10, open Start menu by clicking the Start button or using keyboard shortcut Ctrl+Esc.
 Type "cleartype" into Start menu search box and click Adjust ClearType text.